anjulgupta2310/School-Financial-Management-System/README.md

 Bacically I create 5 classes including the driver class.Class Person is inherited by the Student and Teacher class.In every Class i using the concept of data security/hiding using Encalsulation
 I overrides the toString of the object using the polymorphism.

+## Testing

+You can test my code by using the driver class.